annhthu09052006-tech/student-management-python/README.md

-# 📘 HỆ THỐNG QUẢN LÝ SINH VIÊN (STUDENT MANAGEMENT SYSTEM)
+# 📘 STUDENT MANAGEMENT SYSTEM (SMS)

-## 1. Giới thiệu
+## 1. Introduction

-Hệ thống Quản lý Sinh viên (Student Management System – SMS) là một phần mềm hỗ trợ nhà trường và giảng viên trong việc quản lý thông tin sinh viên một cách tập trung, chính xác và hiệu quả.
-Hệ thống giúp số hóa các nghiệp vụ quản lý, giảm thiểu sai sót so với quản lý thủ công và tiết kiệm thời gian cho người sử dụng.
+The Student Management System (SMS) is a software application designed to support schools and lecturers in managing student information in a centralized, accurate, and efficient manner.
+The system helps digitize management processes, minimize errors compared to manual methods, and save time for users.

-## 2. Mục tiêu của hệ thống
+## 2. System Objectives

-* Quản lý thông tin sinh viên một cách khoa học và bảo mật
+* Manage student information in a structured and secure way
-* Hỗ trợ theo dõi quá trình học tập của sinh viên
+* Support tracking of students’ learning progress
-* Tạo thuận lợi cho việc tra cứu, cập nhật và thống kê dữ liệu
+* Facilitate searching, updating, and statistical analysis of data
-* Phục vụ công tác quản lý đào tạo trong nhà trường
+* Serve academic and training management activities within the institution

-## 3. Các chức năng chính
+## 3. Main Features

-### 3.1 Quản lý sinh viên
+### 3.1 Student Management

-* Thêm, sửa, xóa thông tin sinh viên
+* Add, edit, and delete student information
-* Quản lý hồ sơ cá nhân (mã SV, họ tên, ngày sinh, lớp, khoa, …)
+* Manage personal profiles (student ID, full name, date of birth, class, faculty, etc.)
-* Tìm kiếm và lọc sinh viên theo nhiều tiêu chí
+* Search and filter students based on multiple criteria

-### 3.2 Quản lý lớp học
+### 3.2 Class Management

-* Tạo và quản lý danh sách lớp
+* Create and manage class lists
-* Gán sinh viên vào lớp
+* Assign students to classes
-* Theo dõi số lượng sinh viên trong từng lớp
+* Monitor the number of students in each class

-### 3.3 Quản lý môn học
+### 3.3 Course Management

-* Thêm, sửa, xóa môn học
+* Add, edit, and delete courses
-* Quản lý thông tin môn học (mã môn, tên môn, số tín chỉ)
+* Manage course information (course code, course name, credit units)

-### 3.4 Quản lý điểm
+### 3.4 Grade Management

-* Nhập và cập nhật điểm sinh viên
+* Enter and update student grades
-* Tính điểm trung bình
+* Calculate grade point averages (GPA)
-* Xem kết quả học tập theo từng học kỳ
+* View academic results by semester

-### 3.5 Báo cáo – Thống kê
+### 3.5 Reports and Statistics

-* Thống kê danh sách sinh viên
+* Generate student lists
-* Báo cáo kết quả học tập
+* Produce academic performance reports
-* Xuất dữ liệu phục vụ quản lý
+* Export data for management purposes

-## 4. Đối tượng sử dụng
+## 4. User Roles

-* **Quản trị viên**: Quản lý toàn bộ hệ thống
+* **Administrator**: Manages the entire system
-* **Giảng viên**: Quản lý lớp, nhập và theo dõi điểm
+* **Lecturer**: Manages classes and enters/tracks grades
-* **Sinh viên** (nếu có): Xem thông tin cá nhân và kết quả học tập
+* **Student** (if applicable): Views personal information and academic results

-## 5. Công nghệ sử dụng (ví dụ)
+## 5. Technologies Used (Example)

-* Ngôn ngữ lập trình: PHP
+* Programming language: PHP
-* Cơ sở dữ liệu: MySQL
+* Database: MySQL
-* Giao diện: HTML, CSS, JavaScript
+* User Interface: HTML, CSS, JavaScript
-* Kiến trúc: 3 lớp (Presentation – Business – Data Access)
+* Architecture: 3-tier architecture (Presentation – Business – Data Access)

-## 6. Hướng dẫn cài đặt (tóm tắt)
+## 6. Installation Guide (Summary)

-1. Cài đặt web server (XAMPP/WAMP)
+1. Install a web server (XAMPP/WAMP)
-2. Import cơ sở dữ liệu vào MySQL
+2. Import the database into MySQL
-3. Cấu hình kết nối CSDL trong hệ thống
+3. Configure the database connection in the system
-4. Chạy ứng dụng trên trình duyệt
+4. Run the application in a web browser

-## 7. Kết luận
+## 7. Conclusion

-Hệ thống Quản lý Sinh viên là công cụ hỗ trợ đắc lực cho công tác quản lý đào tạo, góp phần nâng cao hiệu quả làm việc và hiện đại hóa hoạt động quản lý trong nhà trường.
+The Student Management System is an effective tool that supports academic administration, improves work efficiency, and contributes to the modernization of management activities in educational institutions.